das-labor/badge-2021/pres/slides.md

 . . .

+The D1-Mini has 2x10 pin rows on both sides.

 We offer soldering stations, and we sell USB soldering irons.

 Ask for help, and other Labor folks will gladly assist. :)

-The D1-Mini has 2x10 pins rows on both sides.

 ## Where does my button go?